Ashish Bhadra

-Ashish Bhadra (আশীষ ভদ্র; born 14 March 1960) is a prominent ex-Bangladeshi footballer.
-An attacking midfielder, he achieved most of his laurels while playing for Abahani Limited Dhaka in the Dhaka League.
+Ashish Bhadra (আশীষ ভদ্র; born 14 March 1960) is a retired Bangladeshi footballer.
+An attacking midfielder, he achieved most of his laurels while playing for Abahani Krira Chakra in the Dhaka First Division League.
 He was a big factor in Abahani dominating the Dhaka football scene in the early 1980s.

 He also represented the Bangladesh national team with great distinction and was captain during all six games of the 1986 FIFA World Cup qualifiers.
 He has scored 5 official international goals for his country.

 Early years

 Ashish's journey started from school football.
 In 1976, he played Chittagong First Division League for Kazi Deuri Khawaja Recreation Club.
 He was the captain of the club in 1977 while still being a college student.
 Former footballer Iqbal Khan, the father of cricketer Tamim Iqbal, helped him during his time playing in the Chittagong Division.
-In 1977, he played for Chittagong in a zonal match with Sylhet at the National Football Championship.
-His team won 3–1, with Ahsish scoring a brace, this performance earned him an invitation to the Dhaka League the following year.
+In 1977, he played for Chittagong in a zonal match with Sylhet in the Sher-e-Bangla Cup.
+His team won 3–1, with Ashish scoring a brace, this performance earned him an invitation to the Dhaka First Division League the following year.

 In 1978, Ashish joined Rahmatganj MFS at the age of 18.
 He performed well during his first league game, which came against Brothers Union, and went on to become an integral part of the team for the following three years.
-In 1981, he joined Abahani Krira Chakra as the long term replacement for the clubs legendary midfielder and former captain Amalesh Sen.
+In 1981, he joined Abahani Krira Chakra as the long-term replacement for the clubs legendary midfielder and former captain Amalesh Sen.